emard/filament-sensor/README.md

     hall_pos = [X,Y,Z];

-Hall sensor used is SS495A, analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.
+Hall sensor used is SS411P digital output with bipolar triggering in range of +50/-50 Gauss or SS495A analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.
-Digital output sensor could be used too but I haven't tried them yet.
-For example SS411P with bipolar triggering in range of +50/-50 Gauss or AH3377 with unipolar triggering in range of +115/+90 Gauss.
+AH3377 with unipolar triggering in range of +115/+90 Gauss can be used too but I haven't tried it.

 When filament moves thru the guide, it can either slide over the magnet or rotate the